sassoftware/viya4-deployment/README.md

 See [Ansible Cloud Authentication](./docs/user/AnsibleCloudAuthentication.md) for details.

-**NOTE:** At this time, additional setup is only required for GCP with external PostgreSQL.
+**NOTE:** At this time, additional setup is only required for Google Cloud with external PostgreSQL.

 ### Customize Input Values